xsxo/regnhttp/README.md

-## FiberHTTP (GoLang) - Beta Version
+## REGN HTTP (GoLang) - Beta Version
-FiberHTTP is a lightweight Packge designed solely for High Performance</br>
+RegnHTTP is a lightweight Packge designed solely for High Performance</br>

-## Fiberhttp might not for you
+## REGN HTTP might not for you
-FiberHTTP it may lack many features, but this is intentional, FiberHTTP excludes them to maintain a lightweight codebase & maximum performance.
+RegnHTTP it may lack many features, but this is intentional, REGN HTTP excludes them to maintain a lightweight codebase & maximum performance.
 </br>
 </br>
 </br>**Missing Features**